CurveOfGrowth#

 Calculate the radius at a given encircled energy using a cubic interpolator based on the profile data.

-Note that this function assumes that input data has been normalized such that the total enclosed flux is 1 for an infinitely large radius.
+Note that this method assumes that input data has been normalized such that the total enclosed flux is 1 for an infinitely large radius.
 You can also use the

 - normalize(method='max')#